 1.Founding Story: Share a story about the "Aha!" moment that led the founder(s) to get started or the story of how you saw the potential for this to succeed.

-In the spring of 2014, Lowell Herschberger of CHLDC received a phone call from Todd Farber, Director of Operations at Maggie’s Paratransit.
-Todd needed 50 new drivers due to a systemic problem; 3 out of 4 new drivers at Maggie’s ended up leaving before the 3-month mark.
-Nearly every other paratransit company in the area had a similar vacancy gap of 30-70 drivers and high turnover was a consistent challenge.
-Lowell’s first “Aha” moment came when he learned that Paratransit companies generally hire people with both Class C and Class B CDL’s though only a Class C is needed.
-New drivers were taking a paratransit job until they were able to access a much better paying job using their Class B. The drivers needed a tiered career pathway.
+In the spring of 2014, Lowell Herschberger of CHLDC received a phone call from the Director of Operations at Maggie’s Paratransit.
+He needed 50 new drivers due to a systemic problem: 3 out of 4 new drivers at Maggie’s ended up leaving before the 3-month mark.
+Other paratransit company in the area had a similar vacancy gap of 30-70 drivers and high turnover rates.
+Lowell’s first “Aha!” moment came when he learned that Paratransit companies generally hire people with both Class C and Class B CDLs though only a Class C is needed.
+New drivers were taking a paratransit job until they were able to access a much better paying job using their Class B. It was clear to us that the drivers and the sector needs a tiered career pathway.